tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 (also passing specified start argument in case of tuple (2)).

-only 1 start argument can be passed to `MyApp.Foo.child_spec/1` => supervised module must implement start function `start_link/1` that has arity 1 as well.
+only 1 start argument can be passed to `MyApp.Foo.child_spec/1` => **supervised module must implement start function `start_link/1` that has arity 1** as well. this restriction is usually circumvented by passing a list as the only start argument which might contain multiple arguments as its elements.

 NOTE: `MyApp.Foo.start_link/1` has nothing to do with GenServer behaviour -
       it's a custom function of your module (named `start_link` by convention)